stormbeard/thesis/proposal/proposal.md

 ### Fitness Values

 A fitness value is a number calculated from the disk stats found in the NDFS metadata store.
-During every Stargate stats update, new usage and performance stats for each disk are pulled from the Cassandra database and stored in Stargate memory at some periodic interval.
+During every NDFS disk stats update, new usage and performance stats for each disk are pulled from the Cassandra database and stored in Stargate memory at some periodic interval.
 For the work described in this proposal, the stats used will be disk fullness percentage (fp) and disk queue